Dolibarr/dolibarr/CONTRIBUTING.md

 If your pull request only contains one commit, GitHub will be smart enough to fill it for you.
 Otherwise, please be a bit verbose about what you're providing.

+You Pull Request must pass the Continuous Integration checks.
+Also, if you want to include a new external library (into htdocs/includes directory), please ask before to the project leader to see if such a library can be accepted.

 ### Resources
 [Developer documentation](http://wiki.dolibarr.org/index.php/Developer_documentation)